 PCGP will comply and ensure compliance by its employees, suppliers, and visitors with all applicable occupational safety and health laws and regulations.
 PCGP will observe and monitor the Contractor's practices and procedures and will inform the Contractor of any observed, or otherwise informed, violations to the aforementioned regulations.
-If PCGP becomes aware of a violation of safety or security requirements that presents immediate danger to human life or property, PCGP will order an immediate stoppage of work until unsafe conditions or practices are corrected, as determined by PCGP's Project Manager.
-PCGP will notify the Agency Official or designated representative regarding the safety issue once work has been stopped.
-PCGP will again notify the Agency Official or designated representative that procedures to resolve the situation have been implemented and work can recommence.
+If PCGP becomes aware of a violation of safety or security requirements that presents immediate danger to human life or property, PCGP will order an immediate stoppage of work until unsafe conditions or practices are corrected.
+PCGP will also notify the Agency Official or designated representative regarding the safety issue once work has been stopped.
 Where identified, PCGP will provide trained security personnel with communications capability with Federal, State, and local law enforcement and emergency services at all times.
 PCGP's Inspection Staff will also be trained to identify and report security issues to the Federal, State, and local law enforcement agencies.

 The construction right-of-way will be closed to the general public and monitored by PCGP on a regular basis during all construction activities.
 After the pipeline has been put in service, PCGP will conduct routine inspections of the permanent right-of-way (aerial fly over's, on the ground visits, etc.) to identify and correct any security or safety concerns.
-Any security or safety concerns discovered on federal lands affecting safety and/or security of the pipeline during construction or operation would be reported to the applicable federal land managing agency.

 Only authorized personnel will have access to the construction right-of-way and areas of active construction.
 PCGP will require all authorized personnel and visitors to be safety trained and to wear appropriate protective gear (i.e., hard hat, vests, boots, etc.) for the site conditions.
 All visitors, workers, or monitors to the site during construction shall be required to attend safety training.
 After receipt of training, all employees and visitors will be issued a safety hardhat decal.
 The safety decal shall be visible at all times and be good for one year.
 A record of employee and visitor training will be kept at the jobsite.
 During construction, site safety meetings will be held on a daily basis to provide additional training, discussion concerning safety, and any other issues or concerns that need to be addressed.
 Those not completing the safety training will not be allowed on the right-of-way.
-The Environmental Briefings Plan (see Appendix G to the POD) provides protocol for review and approval by the federal agencies of construction compliance documents.